-- All selected emails should appear in the Inbox folder.
+- All selected emails should appear in your Inbox.

 There also might be a situation when a user cannot find a deleted email in their Office 365 mailbox.
-If that is the case, a user will probably ask you to recover missing emails.
+If that is the case, a user may ask you to recover missing emails.

 Recover deleted items in Office 365 – instruction for administrators

-If a user was not able to recover deleted emails from their Office 365 mailbox, you can do it directly in Exchange Online using the In-Place eDiscovery & Hold option (you have to be a global administrator in Office 365 to proceed).
+If a user was not able to recover deleted emails from their Office 365 mailbox, you can do it directly in Exchange Online using eDiscovery (you have to be a global administrator in Office 365 to proceed).
 To recover deleted emails, follow the step below: